wp-plugins/robo-gallery/readme.txt

 Yes, you can insert gallery into post with shortcode tag

-= How to change amount of images loading on gallery page? =

-In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

 = How to customize hover effect? =

 In gallery settings you can find hover type options.
 In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover

-= How to change quality of the gallery thumbnails? =

-Quality of the gallery thumbnails could be easily changed in gallery size option / thumbnails options / source

 = How to insert gallery into Wordpress page or post? =

 When you create gallery in plugin galleries manager you can go to the post or page editor and there using special wizard button insert gallery into your wordpress post or page.
 Another way you can insert your gallery manually using shortcode, which you can find in gallery edit mode in shortcode section on the right side of the gallery settings

+= How to change quality of the gallery thumbnails? =

+Quality of the gallery thumbnails could be easily changed in gallery size option / thumbnails options / source

 = How I can create custom (grid) layout of the thumbnails? =